 Psychopaths punish the people they victimize for their normal human behavior.
 If you reacted from being backed into an emotional corner, there was nothing wrong with you.
 If you internalized your frustration and the manipulator’s accusations, and as a result are experiencing self-blame and depression, please work toward resolving these beliefs and emotions.
 They’re based on the abuser’s lies, not on facts.

-What kind of mental health expert would try to train someone to deal with degrading insults?
+What kind of mental health expert would try to train someone to accept degrading insults?
 As a psychology professional, he should have known her reaction wasn’t the problem.
-The real problems were the insults and the person making them.
-It’s scary that a supposedly qualified therapist would miss that.
-Too many of them seem unbelievably ignorant about psychological abuse, and they can end up doing more harm.
+The real problems were the insults and the abuser making them.
 Please take this reader’s advice and find a therapist who specializes in trauma and abuse.